Little Caesars Arena: Opening

 Interior in ice hockey configuration in September 2017.

 Little Caesars Arena opened on September 5, 2017, with a ribbon cutting ceremony.
-The Red Wings played their inaugural game at Little Caesars Arena during the preseason against the Boston Bruins on September 23, 2017.
+The Red Wings played their inaugural game at Little Caesars Arena during the preseason against the Boston Bruins on September 23.
 They won the game 5–1.
-They played their first regular season game at the arena on October 5, 2017, against the Minnesota Wild.
+They played their first regular season game at the arena on October 5 against the Minnesota Wild.
 The Red Wings won the game 4–2.

-The Pistons played their inaugural game at Little Caesars Arena during the preseason against the Charlotte Hornets on October 4, 2017.
+The Pistons played their inaugural game at Little Caesars Arena during the preseason against the Charlotte Hornets on October 4.
 They lost the game 108–106.
-Their regular season home opener, also against the Hornets, was played on October 18, 2017.
+Their regular season home opener, also against the Hornets, was played on October 18.
 The Pistons beat the Hornets 102–90.

 Upon moving to Little Caesars Arena, the Pistons unveiled a new basketball court featuring the Platinum Equity logo in place of the LCA logo, making them the only NBA team not to display any arena signage on the court.

 In the inaugural season of Little Caesars Arena, concerns were raised over diminished attendance of Red Wings and Pistons games.
 During the Red Wings' first regular season game at the arena, the sight of a half empty lower bowl was noticeable due to it being nationally televised.
 When asked about this, Olympia CEO Tom Wilson explained that many fans went to the concourse to check out the arena, noting that the same thing happened during the first event.
 In early November 2017, the team announced that all of the home games played at that point were sellouts despite the sight of empty seats.
 Like the Red Wings, the Pistons have had similar issues.
 When asked about it, they stated that ticket sales were up despite the empty seats.

-Subsequent developments
+Subsequent arena developments

 In October 2018, it was announced that all of the arena's red seats would be replaced by black ones.
 Media outlets noted that the red seats made the sight of empty seats appear more obvious.

 In August 2018, Google relocated a regional sales office from Birmingham to leased office space on the Little Caesars Arena property.